 A surface finishing process that involves impel machines is known as the sandblasting process.
 Also known as abrasive blasting.
 Normally sandblasting and air compressors are used to spray abrasive particles on the surface with high pressure.

 It is called sandblasting because it blows up the surface with sand particles.
-When the sand particles hit the body, the soft texture takes place.
+When the sand particles hit the body, a soft texture takes place.

 Sandblasting makes the most of sand’s abrasive properties have a soft and glossy surface; however, some flaws also exist as physical faults.
 It’s a fact that sand is rough and chopped; due to these properties, it’s easy to wash away excess of it from the surface.